hMatoba/Piexif/README.rst

 Environment
 -----------

 Tested on Python 2.7, 3.3, 3.4, pypy, and pypy3.
 Piexif would run even on IronPython.
-Piexif is on independent and can run on GoogleAppEngine.
+Piexif is OS independent and can run on GoogleAppEngine.

 License
 -------